-Continuing Education Units (CEU) Pass/No Credit Grading System

-The CEU will appear with a "P" for pass, or "N" for no credit on the student transcript.
-CEU's cannot be used to satisfy graduation or financial aid requirements.
-CEU's may not transfer to another institution (See Continuing Education Division).
+Continuing Education Units (CEU) Pass/No Credit Grading System not transfer to another institution (See Continuing Education Division).
 They are issued to certify successful participation in specific workshops, courses, or training programs for your resume or job application verification.
 Cultural, social, civic groups, agencies, and business and industrial organizations are encouraged to make their training needs known to the TMCC Academic Dean.
 Fifteen (15) hours of classroom training is equivalent to one (1) CEU credit.